 As law and courts scholars were embracing rational choice and neo-institutional paradigms, a concomitant phenomenon arose to help fuel scholarly interest in state courts-the emergence of the so-called "new-style" state supreme court campaign (Hojnacki and Baum 1992).
 Up until the late 1980s and 1990s, state judicial elections had typically been sleepy affairs.
 During this period, however, candidates, parties, and special interests began raising and spending significant sums of money as part of their campaigns.
 According to data compiled by Kritzer (2015, p.
 137), in 1990, candidates for state supreme courts spent approximately \$10 million.
 In 2000, that figure reached nearly \$60 million (a roughly 500 percent increase).
-New-style campaign messages for judicial office often took on policy-based, and even churlish tones, as attack advertising became more commonplace, along with an emphasis on "tough on crime" themes (Schotland 1998).
+New-style campaign messages for judicial office often took on policy-based, and even churlish tones, as attack advertising became more commonplace.
 This trend towards openly politicized judicial campaigns was amplified by the US Supreme Court in Republican Party of Minnesota v.
 White in 2002 when the nation's high court invalidated state bans on judicial candidates from taking positions on political issues.

-The emergence of the new-style campaign attracted its fair share of critics.
+The emergence of the new-style campaign attracted its share of critics.
 For those in the field of law, elections amplified concerns about the administration of justice and, specifically, campaign fundraising (Geyh 2003; Schotland 1985), spending by special interests (Jamieson and Hennessy 2007), the ability of voters to make informed decisions (Geyh 2003), and whether elections diminished public confidence in state court systems (Geyh 2003).
 While judicial elections were used early in the republic's history, adoption of partisan elections intensified during the mid-nineteenth century (Tarr 2012).
-While the shift to judicial elections sought to make judges accountable to the public rather than to elected elites (Kritzer 2020; Tarr 2012), tension developed over whether judges should be judicially independent or accountable.
+While the shift to judicial elections sought to make judges accountable to the public, tension developed over whether judges should be judicially independent or accountable.

-Among critics, a common refrain was that judicial elections did not achieve political accountability, yet they did politicize state judiciaries-an assessment that prompted some to consider "why judicial elections stink" (Geyh 2003).
+Among critics, a common refrain was that judicial elections did not achieve political accountability, yet they did politicize state judiciaries.
 Critics applied anecdotal evidence to describe voters as insufficiently informed to make reasoned choices about candidates due to their "ignorance, apathy, and incapacity" (Geyh 2003, p.
 63).
 Moreover, deteriorating electoral environments marked by increasingly competitive elections were thought to politicize state courts (Geyh 2003; Sheldon 1988).